Cluster Cardigan Crochet Pattern

 COLLAR

-Row 1: ch 1, sc evenly around the entire collar to the opposite corner on the bottom right
+Row 1 (rs): ch 1, sc evenly around the entire collar to the opposite corner on the bottom right—make sure the total number of stitches is an odd number

-Row 3: ch 1, turn, sc in first stitch, *fpdc in next, sc in next* repeat from * to * across
+Row 3 (rs): ch 1, turn, sc in first st, *fpdc in next, sc in next* repeat from * to * across

-Row 4: ch 1, turn, sc in first stitch, *bpdc in next, sc in next* repeat from * to * across
+Row 4 (ws): ch 1, turn, sc in first st, *bpdc in next, sc in next* repeat from * to * across

-Row 5: ch 1, turn, sc in first stitch, *fpdc in next, sc in next* repeat from * to * across
+Row 5 (rs): ch 1, turn, sc in first st, *fpdc in next, sc in next* repeat from * to * across

 Fasten off.
 Weave in the ends.